 Louis Forbes - Mr. Forbes is a corporate director.
 Mr. Forbes is the former Senior Vice President and Chief Financial Officer of CT Real Estate Investment Trust, a retail-focused real estate investment trust, serving from the inception of CT Real Estate Investment Trust to December 31, 2018.
-Mr. Forbes is on the board of trustees of Flagship Communities REIT and has served as a trustee since the inception of Flagship Communities REIT in 2020.
+Mr. Forbes is on the board of trustees of Primaris Real Estate Investment Trust where he also serves as chair of the audit committee and as a member of the governance, compensation and nominating committee.
+Mr. Forbes is also on the board of trustees of Flagship Communities Real Estate Investment Trust and has served as a trustee and chair of its Audit Committee since the inception of Flagship Communities Real Estate Investment Trust in 2020.
 Mr. Forbes has over 30 years of real estate and finance experience.
 Prior to his appointment as Senior Vice President and Chief Financial Officer of CT Real Estate Investment Trust, Mr. Forbes was the Executive Vice President and Chief Financial Officer of Primaris Retail Real Estate Investment Trust from 2003 to 2013.
 Prior to serving in that role, Mr. Forbes was Vice President, Director and Senior Canadian Real Estate Equities Analyst of Merrill Lynch Canada, where he was responsible for covering North American real estate securities.
 Mr. Forbes also served as Vice President, Finance and Chief Financial Officer of Revenue Properties Company Limited.
 Mr. Forbes is a CPA, CA and holds a Bachelor of Science degree from McMaster University and a Master of Business Administration degree from Queen's University.
 Mr. Forbes completed the Chartered Director Program at the Directors College, McMaster University.

 Patricia Kay - Ms. Kay is a corporate director.
-Ms. Kay served as Senior Vice President, Dealer Finance - National Accounts at Bank of America Merrill Lynch from 1998 to 2019.
+Ms. Kay served as Senior Vice President, Dealer Finance -National Accounts at Bank of America Merrill Lynch from 1998 to 2019.
 She has over 40 years of banking experience in the commercial banking industry which includes 25 years focused on public and large private automotive retailers in the United States.
 Ms. Kay was instrumental in positioning Bank of America Merrill Lynch into its leading role serving the financial needs of the public auto retail sector.
 In the years preceding her retirement in 2019, she accumulated extensive expertise in the financial operations and capital structures of auto retailers.
 Prior to 1998, Ms. Kay served as a Vice President in Dealer Finance between 1993 and 1998, and a Vice President in Corporate Banking between 1980 and 1993, also at Bank of America Merrill Lynch.
 Ms. Kay holds an MBA from Indiana University and a Bachelor of Arts degree from Syracuse University.